miurahr/aqtinstall/README.rst

 aqt update Qt binaries(eg. qmake, and libQt5Core.so/Qt5Core.dll/Framework.QtCore for Qt<5.14),
 and change configurations(eg. qt.conf, and qconfig.pri) to make it working well with installed directory(Qt prefix).

-The aqtinstall does not update PATH environment variable.

 .. note::
     Because it is an installer utility, it can download from Qt distribution site and its mirror.
     The site is operated by The Qt Company who may remove versions you may want to use that become end of support.